kotemaru/nodejs-generator-helper/README.md

 ### `this' in Generator function

-Generator functions that are performed by the "GeneratorHelper#exec()" will have a special "this".<br>
+Generator functions that are performed by the "YieldHelper#exec()" will have a special "this".<br>
 It has a function to assist in the execution of the Iterator.

 #### this#next(value)